interlink-project/interlink-project/docs/source/cicd/index.md

 It is described in details here: https://docs.docker.com/compose/profiles/

 The idea is to try to have separate docker-compose files per each SW service and to include (or exclude) them into the deployment of particular environment.

+This part of configuration may still be under revision and improvement by DevOps.
+Currently it is supposed that DevOps will adjust configurations per pilot deployment, while package developers should just provide a stable and well tested version of their SW code.

 ## Data persistency